manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 // Attempt 1:

-Round 1: Leader (party 1) sends message <v, sign(v,1)> to all parties Round 2: If Party i receives <v, sign(v,1)> from leader, then
+Round 1: Leader (party 1) sends message <v, sign(v,1)> to all parties Round 2: If party i receives <v, sign(v,1)> from leader, then
           sends <v, sign(v,1)> to all.
 Round 3: If party i receives only a single signed value $v$, output $v$
           If it receives more than one value, output a default value $\bot$
 ```

-Observe: If the leader is honest then all parties will see the leader value.
-If the leader is Byzantine and sends its value so some honest by the end of round 1 then  all honest parties will receive it at the beginning of round 3.
+Observe: If the leader is honest, then all parties will see the leader's value.
+Even if a Byzantine leader sends its value to some honest in round 1, all honest parties will receive it at the beginning of round 3.
 So does this protocol work?

 No! the problem is that a malicious non-leader can invent a value that the honest leader did not send.
 The solution is to build a chain of signatures: